jake-87/blog/content/blog/dependent_p1.md

 2. Simple evaluation strategies for let bound variables & closed terms.
 3. Values and normal forms.

 In the next part, we will explore how to take these concepts and apply them to something much closer to a "real" programming language, with `lambda` expressions and application, which will require the introduction of a "closure".
-From there, we can explore how to deal with open terms, containing unbound variables, and onwards to dependent types.
+From there, we can explore how to deal with open terms, containing free variables, and onwards to dependent types.

 ## Code